 Stone walls have been around for 5,000 years or more, some say since 3700 BC.
-They were the way landowners fenced off their property.
+They were the original way landowners fenced off their property.
 Today, a stone retaining wall in front of house may be for keeping the landscaping in place or keeping a house from sliding off into a valley.
-A stone retaining wall may be for just decorative landscaping.
+A stone retaining wall may also be just decorative landscaping.

 There are many stone retaining walls from those early years that still stand today.
 Then there are only remains and remnants of stone retaining walls that have been constructed in the past 100 years.
 What did they do back in 3700 BC differently than we have done in the past century to not experience stone retaining wall failure?

 The term ‘retaining wall failure’ in general does refer to a collapse and total failure of a stone retaining wall.
 Rather, this is the description of indicators and sign that failure is possible if the proper actions aren’t taken to save the wall.
 There are situations where a stone retaining wall may overturn, slide, or topple into a total collapse and cannot be recovered and repaired.
 However, the term retaining stone wall failure cannot be assumed as such, as inspection may deem that it is repairable.

 So, what can cause a stone retaining wall to fail?
 Some common causes found for a retaining stone wall to fail:

 - Heavy loads unanticipated, i.e. inadequate specifications and notes